 Conferences focus on political issues of the day.
 Recent topics have included The Future of Work, The Political Impact of Social Media and, last year, Imagining Politics beyond Brexit.
 Speakers often include distinguished academics from the universities in Cambridge, and they conclude with contributions and questions from the floor, which always results in a lively and interesting exchange of views.

-The Conference is normally held in January and is open to all members.
+The Conference is normally held in the Spring Term and is open to all members.
 It is usually fully subscribed – admission is by free ticket available from the Office on a ‘first come first served’ basis.

-In view of the Covid-19 pandemic, it has been decided to delay the 2021 Conference.
+In view of the Covid-19 pandemic, it has been decided to postpone the Conference.
 This will now be held on 26 March 2022.

 2020 Conference: 18 January